Parimal-Pradhan/Git_Interview_Preaparation/README.md

 ## 📌  What is staging area?

-  * A place where files are prepared for commit.
+  * A temporary area where you place changes before committing.
-  * You add files to the staging area using git add.
+  * git add <file> → Moves changes from the working area to the **staging area.**

 ## 📌  What is commit area?